[WIP] Brand Identity for New Guitarists Blog

 Board for freelance & contract work

-It's been a while since my last post here in Dribbble.
-New city, new work...
-Right now, this is one of the projects I'm working on.
-This is an identity for an online blog that helps guitarists get started properly, offering some really cool tools.
+This is new version of the symbol I'm creating for a new client.

+This is an identity for an online blog that helps guitarists get started properly, offering some really useful tools.